 Do you want to have a quick glimpse of what to do around when you visit Cartagena de Indias?
 Watch the video below!
 HD and English subtitles.

-You go out of your hostel and you decide to first visit the old city centre.
+You go out of your hostel, and you decide first to visit the old city centre.
 It’s only 10 min far away from your hostel.
-You remarque an old boat in the port.
-It’s a boat museum, the Galeon Bucanero.
+You see an old boat in the port.
+It’s a ship museum, the Galeon Bucanero.

 It’s a little complicated to cross the street because the red light for the walkers is: Red or Red.
 So you decide to run through the traffic.
 Congratulation, I hope you have survived.